ProgrammingHero1/tourism-or-delivery-related-website/task_description.md

 6. Clean and organized Code.
 Organize components and add comments when needed
 7. Add a loading spinner on the home page, if data is loading a spinner will be displayed.
 8. use .env file to hide db user and password and also use .gitignore file
+9. `update this` create stackoverflow profile and post a question and give us a link of the questions

 ### Optional:
 1. Implement a complete update experience for the admin.
 It could be a modal or a new route to update every field of the order including the status.
 You can have multiple staus there.
 For example, pending, approved, delivered, shipped, rejected, etc.